Priceline Express Deals for Disney World Hotels

 The big bummer is Priceline’s removal of the one-line descriptions, such as “enjoy jazzy evening entertainment at this well-designed resort” for Port Orleans French Quarter.
 These were the decisive ‘clue’ in determining which hotel you were booking.
 With the description, accuracy was 100%.
 The Hotel Canary extension no longer works, which is another big blow.

-Here are some observations I’ve noticed while searching recently.
-First, all Moderate Resorts are pretty common, but Coronado Springs is the most prevalent, especially now that it’s no longer peak convention season.
-While prices fluctuate highly based upon season and occupancy rates, I’d say a “good” rate for a Moderate is $130/night or less.
+Here are some observations I’ve noticed while searching.
+First, Moderate Resorts are pretty common, but Coronado Springs is the most prevalent, especially outside of peak convention season.
+While prices fluctuate highly based upon season and occupancy rates, I’d say a “good” rate for a Moderate is $150/night or less.

-Second, the Deluxe Resort you’ll see most frequently is Animal Kingdom Lodge, with rates in the neighborhood of $165-$225.
+Second, the Deluxe Resort you’ll see most frequently is Animal Kingdom Lodge, with rates in the neighborhood of $200 to $300.
 Other Deluxe Resorts have appeared on Priceline Express Deals.
 I’ve seen almost every single one, including the Polynesian and Grand Floridian.
+I’d say Yacht Club–another convention hotel–is probably the most common after Animal Kingdom Lodge.

-Finally, Value Resorts also have appeared on Priceline Express Deals with some degree of regularity, with common options including the Little Mermaid Rooms at Art of Animation and All Star Sports (during their refurbishments, Movies and Music have been less common).
-Of all resorts, the All Stars appear most commonly, and we’ve seen them for prices as low as the mid-$40 per night range.
+Finally, Value Resorts also have appeared on Priceline Express Deals with some degree of regularity, with options including the Art of Animation Family Suites and All Star Sports (Movies and Music have been less common).
+Of all resorts, the All Stars appear most commonly, and we’ve seen them for prices as low as the mid-$70 per night range.
+However, that was also several years ago–and prices have shot up since then!

 Planning a Walt Disney World trip?
 Learn about hotels on our Walt Disney World Hotels Reviews page.
 For where to eat, read our Walt Disney World Restaurant Reviews.
 To save money on tickets or determine which type to buy, read our Tips for Saving Money on Walt Disney World Tickets post.
 Our What to Pack for Disney Trips post takes a unique look at clever items to take.
 For what to do and when to do it, our Walt Disney World Ride Guides will help.
 For comprehensive advice, the best place to start is our Walt Disney World Trip Planning Guide for everything you need to know!